Kenes Rakishev: Petropavlovsk PLC

-In 2018, after leaving Central Asia Metals, he invested his earnings into 28,3% share of Petropavlovsk, a then distressed Russian Mining Company also listed on the London Stock Exchange.
+In 2018, he invested in a 22% share of Petropavlovsk, a then distressed Russian mining company.
 He bought the stake from Viktor Vekselberg, who exited the company after a boardroom dispute with its founders.
-Rakishev sold the stake in Petropavlovsk a year later to Roman Trotsenko having turned around the miner’s performance.

 Playing the role of activist investor, he purchased his initial shares for about five pence per share, pushing management changes after a near-collapse in 2014.
 He joined the board and became its majority shareholder.

-In July 2019, he exited the company at around 9.8 pence per share, nearly doubling his investment in about two years.
-Reuters noted on July 16, 2019, Mr. Rakishev would be investing the proceeds of his Petropavlovsk exit in certain cobalt and nickel projects as he looks to transition into investing in the "green economy."
+Rakishev sold the stake in Petropavlovsk a year later to Roman Trotsenko.
+In July 2019, he exited the company at around 9.8 pence per share.
+Rakishev said he would invest the proceeds of his Petropavlovsk exit in a cobalt and nickel project.

 Kaznickel

-After divesting from Petropavlovsk Plc., Rakishev focused on Kaznickel, a nickel and cobalt exploration company.
-The company maintains the nickel and cobalt Gornostayevskoye deposit near the city of Semey.
+After divesting from Petropavlovsk Plc., Rakishev invested on Kaznickel, a nickel and cobalt company, in 2019.
+The company extracted nickel and cobalt in the Abai Region of Kazakhstan, materials necessary for electric vehicle batteries.

-Although its Gornostayevskoye deposit is over 100 years old, the company has applied cutting-edge technology to mine 1,000.8 thousand tonnes of nickel and 66 of cobalt necessary to develop electric cars.

-The project was mentioned in New York Times article in July 2024.

-Recent Mining Investments
+Mining investments

 In December 2022, he acquired a 50% stake in the British Equus Petroleum Limited, a British company that operates in Kazakhstan through Kumkol Trans Service LLP, exploits the Sarybulak oil and gas fields in Kazakhstan.

 In early 2024, his company Fincraft Resources notified KASE of the acquisition of a 50% stake in Nomad West Oil LLP, a company founded in May 2023 with exploration and production rights to the Tastobe site in Mangistau.

 In September 2024, Mr. Rakishev bought 40% of the oil and gas company Beineu Petroleum Ltd, as announced in a public filing.
 Beineu Petroleum Limited is working to begin drilling two wells in the Beineu district of Mangistau region to explore for oil and gas deposits.

-Later, next to Shukhrat Ibragimov, Rakishev acquired the shares of JSC Shubarkol Premium, which runs a large coal mining operation in the Karaganda region.
+Later, with Shukhrat Ibragimov, Rakishev acquired the shares of JSC Shubarkol Premium, which runs a large coal mining operation in the Karaganda region.
 The company is listed on the Kazakhstan Stock Exchange.

-In October, 2024 he agreed to acquire 26.95% of the issued and outstanding ordinary shares of Tethys Petroleum Limited, an oil and gas company with its primary listing on the NEX board of the TSX Venture Exchange and is also listed on the Kazakhstan Stock Exchange (KASE).
+In October 2024 he agreed to acquire 26.95% of the issued and outstanding ordinary shares of Tethys Petroleum Limited, an oil and gas company focused on Central Asia.

-In November, 2024, Fincraft Group announced the purchase of 26.95% of the shares of Tethys Petroleum Limited, an oil and gas exploration company focused on Central Asia for 16,73 million dollars.
-Tethys is listed on the Toronto Stock Exchange.